Cosmetic Eyelid Surgery

-Eyelid surgery with Dr. Holds is a delicate procedure, and it would be assumed that because of this the recovery must be difficult.
+Eyelid surgery with our team is a delicate procedure, and it would be assumed that because of this the recovery must be difficult.
 Actually, the opposite is true.
 No matter which option for eyelid surgery you choose, recovery is not overly painful and doesn’t require an extended amount of time.

 After your surgery, we’ll provide you with a cold compress and lubricating eye drops.
 If you use the compress diligently, your swelling and bruising can be kept to a minimum.
 Usually, our team Holds will remove your stitches in about one week and your eyes will already look great.
 There will be some residual swelling, but that is minimal.
 Scarring is basically invisible, due to the ability to hide the incision locations so effectively.